Office of Instructional Technology

 Elementary Technology Standards

-This document establishes our guidelines for computer instruction at the elementary level taking into account the changes that have occurred in technology.
-We are also adopting the technology standards that were developed by the International Society for Technology in Education so that our own program is consistent with, and externally validated by, a nationally recognized educational technology organization.
+We are proud to provide our guidelines for computer instruction at the elementary level taking into account the changes that have occurred in technology over the years.
+We have adopted the technology standards that were developed by the International Society for Technology in Education so that our own program is consistent with, and externally validated by, a nationally recognized educational technology organization.

 Our technology standards are delivered to students through regularly scheduled computer instruction in fully-equipped and networked CICs as well as in classrooms.
-All third, fourth, and fifth grade students receive lessons in CICs on a weekly basis, while all Kindergarten through third grade students are scheduled for modules during the year.
-Classroom teachers use their own classroom computers and iPads on a daily basis, collaborate with technology teachers to integrate computer activities into the curriculum and also have an additional opportunity to sign up to use the CIC when available.
+All third, fourth, and fifth grade students receive lessons in CICs on a weekly basis and are included in our 1:1 iPad Initiative (starts at Grade 4 at Lakeville), while all Kindergarten through second grade students are scheduled for modules in the CIC during the year and have access to classroom computers and shared laptop or iPad carts.
+Classroom teachers use these devices on a daily basis, collaborate with technology teachers to integrate computer activities into the curriculum, and also have an additional opportunity to sign up to use the CIC when available.

-Our Elementary Technology Standards not only guide our instructional practices but also drive our technology professional development program.
-We recognize that a computer literate classroom teacher with successful strategies to integrate technology into the curriculum is an essential component of a successful program and a school of excellence.
-Towards that end, a comprehensive Technology Academy is available to teachers during the summer, fall and spring semesters.
-Additional computer courses, workshops and tutorials are offered before and after school and on weekends are sponsored by our Inservice Institute and Teacher Center.
+Our Elementary Technology Standards not only guide our instructional practices but also drive our technology budget process and our technology professional development program.
+We recognize that a computer literate classroom teacher with successful strategies to integrate technology into the curriculum, with the proper support and training, is an essential component of an academically successful program and a school district of excellence.
+Towards that end, formal technology courses are offered to teachers during the summer, fall and spring semesters through our Inservice Institute and our Teacher Center.
+Informal workshops and tutorials are offered before, during, and after school by our Technology Staff Developers.